nicktaylorstl/CRMDashboard/README.md

 2- Using rest hook subscriptions the data is produced to a Kafka cluster

-3- The data is then consumed to a BigQuery dataset
+3- The data is then consumed to a BigQuery dataset immediately, via a rest hook trigger and Google Cloud Functions

 4- The data is transformed through DBT and a mart layer is created in BigQuery